gaperton/slate/source/includes/_overview.md

 ### Complex attribute types

-* Cross-browser handling of Date
+* Cross-browser handling of Date.
 * Nested models and collections.
 * One-to-many and many-to-many model relationships.

 It's achieved using attribute type annotations, which feels in much like statically typed programming language.
 Yet, this annotations are vanilla JavaScript, no transpiler step is required.

-### Performance
-NestedTypes uses attribute type information for sophisticated optimizations targeting modern JS JIT engines.

-Compared to backbonejs, model updates are about 30 times faster in Chrome/nodejs, and 4 times faster in other browsers.

 ### Safety

 NestedTypes check types on every model update and perform dynamic type casts to ensure that attributes will always hold values of proper type.

 As result, NestedTypes models are extremely reliable.
 It's impossible to break client-server protocol with inaccurate attribute assignment.
 If something will go really wrong, it will warn you with a messages in the console.

+### Performance
+NestedTypes uses attribute type information for sophisticated optimizations targeting modern JS JIT engines.

+Compared to backbonejs, model updates are about 30 times faster in Chrome/nodejs, and 4 times faster in other browsers.

 ### Easy to use and learn
 NestedTypes was originally designed with an idea to make backbonejs more friendly for newbiews.